Cogmasters/concord/docs/BUILDING_A_BOT.md

 |message_cb*| the message type function callback to run when its corresponding event is triggered (see discord-common.h for message_cb definitions) |

 ## discord_run
-`discord_run(struct discord*)`: the functions that establishes starts the bot by establishing a connection to Discord, runs until error
+`discord_run(struct discord*)`: the functions that starts the bot by establishing a connection to Discord, runs until error

 |Member Parameters|Description                |
 |:----------------|:--------------------------|